gfxv/go-stash/README.md

 ### Configuration

 You can configure **Stash** both using the config file or by using environment variables. **Please note that environment variables override values specified in the config.**

+The process works as follows: it parses the YML file, checks environment variables to override file values, and if neither is found, it uses the default value.

 #### Sample Config File